Clear APIs boost enterprise marketing automation tools

 • Warehouse sink: stores raw and modeled data for BI and attribution.

-Operational data flow
+Operational data flow for meeting booking and outcome capture

 • Form submission enters MAP, which emits a webform_submitted event.